Linuxfabrik/monitoring-plugins/check-plugins/file-count/README.md

 * Uses Python's `pathlib.Path.glob()` for local files and `lib.smb` for SMB shares
 * Applies `os.stat()` once per item to determine type and modification time, minimizing syscalls
-* When both `--warning` and `--critical` thresholds are simple numeric values, the check breaks early once the threshold is exceeded (to save time and resources on directories with millions of files)
+* When both `--warning` and `--critical` thresholds are simple numeric values, the check breaks early once the threshold is exceeded (to save time and resources on directories with millions of files).
+The output then reads "Found more than N matching files", and the `file_count` perfdata stops at the highest threshold + 1.
+Use `--no-early-break` to count every file, for example to graph the real number of files

 ## Fact Sheet